Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/04-dfs.md

 ##### !question

-Using the iterative pseudocode included in the above lesson, if we begin our traversal from `Seattle`, what will a depth first search return as its list of `visited` nodes for the following graph?
+Using the iterative pseudocode included in the above lesson (also included in the hints section), if we begin our traversal from `Seattle`, what will a depth first search return as its list of `visited` nodes for the following graph?

 ```python
     g = {